top of page

 NRP is an educational program that introduces the concepts and skills of neonatal resuscitation.
 In Canada, NRP is administered by the Canadian Paediatric Society and is designed to teach individuals and teams who may be required to resuscitate newborn babies.

-The NRP course for August 2023 is now full.
-Additional courses will be released in the near future.
+The NRP course is now full.
+Additional dates will be released in the near future.

 Pediatric Advanced Life Support (PALS) Plus Full Certification